Filter Options

 How long do I need in Madagascar?

 “Unless you’re mainly going on a beach holiday in Madagascar, you’ll ideally need at least 12 days to visit some of the highlights.
 Many roads are in bad condition and the driving time between parks is often long.
 You might have to overnight in small towns along the way.
 Luckily, this is never wasted time.
 You’ll learn about the traditional cultures and the many crafts and arts the Malagasy people are known for.
 To take in the main highlights of the north and the south of the country, you’ll need about 20 days, even when making use of a couple of domestic flights.
 With limited time available, a return trip from the capital city, Antananarivo, to Andasibe-Mantadia NP is a great option.
-The driving time each way is three hours, and you can see a lot on a 4-day tour to this popular park.
+The driving time each way is around five hours, and you can see a lot on a 4-day tour to this popular park.
 You’ll have a chance to see different lemur species and a variety of reptiles and amphibians.
 A night walk is a great opportunity to see some nocturnal species.
 This tour is a great introduction to Madagascar or a possible stopover on an Africa trip of a lifetime covering highlights of different countries.”

 3